leotard/sendit-astro-template/src/content/pages/privacy.md

           <p>Flip Inventory is not liable for any indirect, incidental, special, or consequential damages arising from the use or inability to use the app, including any loss of data.</p>
           <h5>11.
 Changes to the Terms</h5>
           <p>We may update these Terms from time to time.
 You will be notified of significant changes, and the updated terms will be posted on the app or website.</p>
           <h5>12.
+Third Party Terms of Agreement</h5>
+          <p></p>
+          <h5>13.
 Governing Law</h5>
-          <p>These Terms are governed by the laws of [insert jurisdiction], and any disputes will be resolved in the appropriate courts of that jurisdiction.</p>
+          <p>These Terms are governed by the Canadian Laws and Regulations, and any disputes will be resolved in the appropriate courts of this jurisdiction.
+If you are a citizen of any European Union country or Switzerland, Norway or Iceland, the governing law and forum shall be the laws and courts of your usual place of residence.
+Specifically excluded from application to this Agreement is that law known as the United Nations Convention on the International Sale of Goods.</p>
       - heading: Privacy Policy
         description: >-
           <h5>1.
 Introduction</h5>
           <p>At <strong>Flip Inventory</strong>, we value your privacy and are committed to protecting your personal information.
-This Privacy Policy explains what data we collect, how we use it, and your rights regarding your information.</p>
+This Privacy Policy explains what data we collect, how we use it, and your rights regarding your information.
+It applies to Flip Inventory App used or download from any platforme including Apple Store and Google Play.</p>
           <h5>2.
 Information We Collect</h5>
           <p>We collect the following types of personal information when you use Flip Inventory: Profile Information (name, email address, profile picture), Inventory Data (information about the inventory items you create, including images, descriptions, and stock levels), Order and Invoice Data (information related to orders, payments, and invoices created within the app), Device Information (data about the device you use to access Flip Inventory, including IP address, browser type, and operating system).</p>
           <h5>3.
 How We Use Your Information</h5>